locationtech/geomesa/docs/user/kafka/consumers.rst

 ``time = t`` all state changes that occurred between ``t - 5s`` and ``t`` will be used to build the state at time ``t`` which will then be used to answer the query.
 Selecting an appropriate read behind requires an understanding of the producer.
-The expected uses case is a producer that updates every simple feature, even if it hasn't changed, at a regular interval.
+The expected use case is a producer that updates every simple feature, even if it hasn't changed, at a regular interval.
 For example, if the producer is updating every ``x`` seconds then a read behind of ``x + 1s`` might be appropriate.